salrashid123/signer/README.md

 			Name:   pub.Name,
 		},
 	})

-	// the tpm is opened and then closed after every sign operation s, err := r.Sign(rand.Reader, digest, crypto.SHA256)
+	s, err := r.Sign(rand.Reader, digest, crypto.SHA256)

+	// close the TPM if you are done signing rwc.Close()

+	// you need to reinitialize NewTPMCrypto if you
+	// want to sign again after closing
   ```